 - According to research by Gartner, 20-50% of a helpdesk’s call volume is just password reset.
 While your team invests their energy resetting passwords and reminding people to turn it off and turn it on again, an AI can respond to a hefty portion of these repetitive tasks.
 Numerous AI bots, as of now, look within help archives for the most ideal solutions, along these lines decreasing human interaction to only the most technical questions.

 - Deploy an AI within the customer ticketing interface, and the bot can recall comparative customer situations from your archived tickets.
-These solutions give helpful responses as help desk representatives write emails to customers.
-This kind of implementation keeps the personalization and sentiment of a human response.
+These solutions give helpful responses to help desk representatives write emails to customers.
+This kind of implementation keeps the personalization and sentiment of human response.

 - One of the toughest things for humans running help desk software is knowing when a cluster of similar problems is an occurrence or a bug.
 Software that relies on humans to classify and refresh the issues and break down the most helpful solutions may cost valuable time because humans don’t recognize the patterns fast enough.
 AI enables your team to comprehend both the causes and related solutions for problems and recognize when edge cases move towards becoming helpdesk realities.